haarisamian/neural-bloch-eigensolver/README.md

 ## Usage

 See notebooks in `notebooks/` folder.
+Standalone training script and network intialization in pinn.py, additional analysis and results in notebooks.